fabric8io/fabric8/docs/vagrantOpenShift.md

 	sudo route -n add  10.244.0.0/16 10.245.2.2

-### Re-starting OpenShift
+### Starting OpenShift

-If for any reason OpenShift stops running you can restart it via:
+If for any reason OpenShift stops running you can start it again via:

     vagrant ssh master
     sudo systemctl start openshift-master.service